The Best Audition Songs for The Civil War – by Vocal Type

 Do you have an upcoming audition for The Civil War?
 Well unless you have specifically been asked to sing a song from the show that you’re auditioning for, it’s generally best not to.
 That said, you should still show off similar vocals and personality.
 So here’s our list of audition songs for The Civil War, broken down by vocal type.

-Since The Civil War is a 1990s musical the songs below are from 1980-2010.
-In addition there are lots of pop/rock, country, and patriotic vibes below in order to match the style of the show.
+Since The Civil War is a 1990s musical the songs below are from between the 1980s-2010s.
+In addition there are lots of pop/rock, country, and patriotic vibes below to match the style of the show.

 Please note: This post contains affiliate links.
 This means that if you choose to make a purchase through one of the following links, we may earn a small commission on the sale at no additional cost to you.
 See our disclosure for more info.